Large-scale Modeling of the Observed Power Spectrum Multipoles: Mapping Extensions

 \subsection{Alternative LOS}

 The end-point LOS is the default choice in the Yamamoto estimator due to its factorization property, as seen in Eq.~\eqref{eq:pl_estimator}, which enables fast and efficient implementations using FFTs.
-All LSS analyses have adopted this convention to date.
+All large-scale structure analyses have adopted this convention to date.
 Alternative LOS definitions, such as the mid-point and angular bisector, have also been considered in literature:

 where $\bx_1$ and $\bx_2$ are the positions for the two galaxies in a pair.
-These definitions enforce symmetry between the galaxy pair and lead to a suppression of WA corrections compared to the end-point LOS\footnote{Despite this suppression, WA effects are present for any LOS definition and can be modeled exactly on the theory side.}\cite{18CastorinaWA,19BeutlerMutipolePk}.
+These definitions enforce symmetry between the galaxy pair and lead to a suppression of wide-angle corrections compared to the end-point LOS\footnote{Despite this suppression, wide-angle effects are present for any LOS definition and can be modeled exactly on the theory side.}\cite{18CastorinaWA,19BeutlerMutipolePk}.

 However, estimators built on mid-point or angular bisector LOS are computationally challenging, as they break the pairwise factorization and require explicit summation over all galaxy pairs, which becomes prohibitively expensive for Stage-IV surveys.
-Ref.~\cite{21Philcox_bimid_estimator} introduced fast, factorizable implementations for mid-point and bisector LOS using FFTs by expanding in a perturbative series over the galaxy pair separation, analogous to perturbative WA modeling on the theory side.
+Ref.~\cite{21Philcox_bimid_estimator} introduced fast, factorizable implementations for mid-point and bisector LOS using FFTs by expanding in a perturbative series over the galaxy pair separation, analogous to perturbative wide-angle modeling on the theory side.
 Nevertheless, this expansion does break down for galaxy pairs with large angular separations.
-Moreover, both mid-point and bisector LOS can become ill-defined for specific configurations—namely when $\hat{\bx}_1+\hat{\bx}_2=0$ or $\bx_1+\bx_2=0$ in wide-field surveys.
+Moreover, both mid-point and bisector line of sights can become ill-defined for specific configurations—namely when $\hat{\bx}_1+\hat{\bx}_2=0$ or $\bx_1+\bx_2=0$ in wide-field surveys.
 Due to these challenges in both efficiency and robustness for alternative choices, we expect the end-point LOS to remain the default in practical analyses.